 1But it displeased Jonah exceedingly, and he was angry.

-2He prayed to Yahweh and said, “Please, Yahweh, wasn’t this what I said when I was still in my own country?
-Therefore I hurried to flee to Tarshish, for I knew that you are a gracious God, and merciful, slow to anger and abundant in loving kindness, and you relent of doing harm.
+2He prayed to Yahweh and said, “Please, Yahweh, was not this what I said when I was still in my own country?
+That is why I hurried to flee to Tarshish, for I knew that you are a gracious God, and merciful, slow to anger and abundant in loving kindness, and you relent from doing harm.

-3Therefore now, Yahweh, take, I beg you, my life from me; for it is better for me to die than to live.”
+3So now, Yahweh, please take my life from me; for it is better for me to die than to live.”

-5Then Jonah went out of the city and sat on the east side of the city, and there made himself a booth, and sat under it in the shade, until he might see what would become of the city.
+5Then Jonah went out of the city and sat on the east side of the city, and made himself a booth there and sat under it in the shade, until he might see what would become of the city.

-7But God prepared a worm at dawn the next day, and it chewed on the vine so that it withered.
+7But God prepared a worm at dawn the next day, and it attacked the vine, so that it withered.

-8It came to pass, when the sun arose, that God prepared a sultry east wind; and the sun beat on Jonah’s head, so that he fainted, and requested for himself that he might die, and said, “It is better for me to die than to live.”
+8And it came to pass when the sun arose, that God prepared a scorching east wind; and the sun beat on Jonah’s head so that he was faint.
+And he asked for himself that he might die, and said, “It is better for me to die than to live.”

-11Shouldn’t I be concerned for Nineveh, that great city, in which are more than 120,000 persons who cannot discern between their right hand and their left hand, and also much livestock?”
+11And I, should not I be concerned for Nineveh, that great city, in which are more than 120,000 persons who cannot discern between their right hand and their left, and also much livestock?”